 Prescott American Classic 30th September & 1st October 2017

 A second year for me at this busy weekend of Americana with music, song and dance, the motorcycle Wall of Death in the paddock, even the Prescott wall of death around Semi Circle.
 I decided to try and stay relaxed about the parking and congestion and just enjoy the sport, to drive as quickly as I could, taking pleasure from my little F3 race car which, back in the day, I'd never image having the opportunity to drive.
 Perspective was refreshed a week ago with back to back TV on Stewart, Hawthorn, Hill and Clark and it's appropriate to consider that Jackie is the only one who survives today.
 Always doing other things on Saturdays the box stayed live and I dipped in and out finishing up rather sad - these were my times.
-But less of this, the song and dance in Gloucestershire was the action this weekend.
+But less of the past, song and dance in Gloucestershire was the action this weekend.

-The Ensign was delivered on Friday morn, simple although the empty paddock was wet, like the trailer park off the side entry lane.
-Anyone without 4WD was in for trouble.
+The Ensign was delivered on Friday morn, simple although the empty paddock was wet, like the trailer park off the side entry lane and anyone without 4WD was in for trouble.
 Throughout the week there had been a miserable weekend weather forecast; apparently the remains of those destructive Caribbean hurricanes were heading our way.
 I walked the hill and there were no particular surprises although odd green patches which seemed unusual at the end of the summer.
 I refreshed my brain about Orchard, the fastest bit of the track although this is relative as the Ensign's best through the preceding speed trap is 77mph.

 Curiously relaxed I headed north early on Saturday morning, the atmosphere grey, wet and uninviting as I entered the side road at Prescott where a traffic jam had developed, at 7.15am no less!
-I gather the staff on the 'gate' were asking for passes from competitors entering the paddock, who had not received them!
+I gather the staff on the 'gate' were asking for passes from competitors entering the paddock, although they had not been posted!
 Eventually I sneaked the Audi into the mud park and walked into the venue with my bags, successfully sneaking behind a van to avoid inspection of my nonexistent pass.
-After that it was easy with the Ensign parked and ready to go, time for a cup of coffee and then the usual signing on, driver briefing which they like to do here, then the scrutineers.
-The Ensign was in the race car class for members of invited clubs, irrespective of capacity with a mix of OMS, Force, Formula Fords and James Baxter's refreshed 2.5litre Gould GR55, refinished in a pleasant shade of maroon, this arriving in a vast pantechnicon which somehow found a parking space.
+After that it was easy with the Ensign parked and ready to go, time for a cup of coffee and then the usual signing on, a driver briefing which they like to do here, then the scrutineers.
+The Ensign was in the race car class for members of invited clubs, irrespective of capacity with a mix of OMS, Force, Formula Fords and James Baxter's refreshed ex-Tony Marsh 2.5litre Gould GR55, refinished in a pleasant shade of maroon, this arriving in a vast pantechnicon which somehow found a parking space.
 A truly magnificent 5.7litre GN based vintage special with a Gipsy aero engine was parked beside the Ensign and it was interesting to hear the story of its evolution.
 The Harrison family had their 1980 Tolman with a 2litre Hart that was at Classic Shelsley, sidelined today with mechanical issues.
 The 1966 Cooper Daimler V8 was spluttering on Saturday although someone looked at the spark plugs on Sunday and things improved amazing what a bit of preparation achieves.
 Our class were parked on the wet grass, with chosen exceptions on the tarmac, as usual Prescott's paddock layout verging on the chaotic

 This being the American weekend the place was naturally packed with American cars of vary ages, modifications, condition in my eyes varying from the superb to the downright nasty.
 Plenty of bikes as well and of actual interest, a Penske PC22 with, apparently, it's correct 790bph Ilmor 265C engine certainly a devastating package as it left the start on several demonstration runs over the weekend, opening the hill on Sunday although only rounding Ettores and back to the paddock.
 Like many of cars here it was not subject to Prescott's paranoid concern about vehicle noise, unlike competitors who were subject to the usual statutory noise check, which seemed a trifle pointless.
 However, the whole point of this was to have a large car show enticing lots of spectators and despite the poor weather I suspect this worked for the Bugatti Owners Club.
 Probably more spectators than the Midland Automobile Club saw at Shelsley Walsh's classic weekend in July, the other big car show in the world of what used to be hill climbing.